Frank-Pechar/js-bank-landing-page/README.md

 - click <learn more> button to smooth scroll to features section
 - scrollIntoView() method
 - tested various scrolling and coordinate gathering techniques
-- event delegation for menu navigation items
+- event delegation for menu navigation items and tabbed component
+- tabbed functionality

 Initial Upload of Completed Project 10/30/2022